Public Library Bye Laws

 11. No person shall remain in a library without making proper use of the library's facilities after having been requested, by a library officer, to make such proper use of the facilities.

-12. No person shall engage in persistent audible conversation in any part of the library after having been requested not to do so by a library officer.
+12. No person shall engage in persistent audible conversation in any part of the library where such conversation is prohibited by notice or after having been requested not to do so by a library officer.

 13. No person shall intentionally or recklessly obstruct any library officer in the execution of his duty or intentionally or recklessly disturb, obstruct, interrupt, abuse or annoy any other person properly using the library.

 14. No person shall, without the consent of a library officer, intentionally display, distribute, or leave any bill, placard, notice or other document in the library.

 15. No person shall, without the consent of a library officer, offer anything for sale in the library or canvass or seek signatures for petitions.

 16. No person having charge of a child shall without the consent of a library officer, leave him unsupervised in the library.